 - Register the property in your name and pay related administrative costs.

-- Draft an act in the Land Register, make changes to the data on ownership and lease.
+- Draft an act in the Land Register like changing the data of the ownership and lease.

 - Pay taxes and expenses associated with the purchase.
-Typically, costs will vary depending on transaction price.
-They usually reach between 10% and 13% of the purchase price.
+Typically, costs will vary depending on the transaction price - usually between 10% and 13% of the purchase price.
 If the transaction is carried out through a real estate agent, the buyer will be responsible for the transaction.

-- Pay annual taxes for Spanish property owners.
+- Pay annual taxes as a Spanish property owner.

-These stages of the real estate purchase procedure will help you structure the process of purchasing a home.
+These stages of the real estate purchase procedure will help you structure the process.

 The buyer inevitably faces the following costs:

-- Property Transfer Tax (ITP): 6 to 10%, depending on each Autonomous Community.
-It is paid only when purchasing a secondary housing.
+- Property Transfer Tax (ITP): 6 to 10% depending on each Autonomous Community.
+It is paid only when purchasing secondary housing.

 - Tax on Documented Legal Acts (IAJD): 0.5% to 1.5%.